-When developing regulatory and non-regulatory approaches, agencies should pursue performance-based and flexible approaches that can adapt to rapid changes and updates to AI applications.
+When developing regulatory and non-regulatory approaches, agencies should pursue performance-based and flexible approaches that are technology neutral and that do not impose mandates on companies that would harm innovation.
 Rigid, design-based regulations that attempt to prescribe the technical specifications of AI applications will in most cases be impractical and ineffective, given the anticipated pace with which AI will evolve and the resulting need for agencies to react to new information and evidence.
 Targeted agency conformity assessment schemes, to protect health and safety, privacy, and other values, will be essential to a successful, and flexible, performance-based approach.
 To advance American innovation, agencies should keep in mind international uses of AI, ensuring that American companies are not disadvantaged by the United States' regulatory regime.